Why People Stopped Reading and Learned to Love Video

 What it takes to win

 Video provides a huge advantage, but just about everyone has already picked up on this.
 To win, you must cut through the noise.

-Here’s how we’ve done that with the brands we serve:
+Here are two examples of how we’ve done that with the brands we serve:

 1. Give a reason to watch